sf-wdi-24/rails_bog_app/README.md

 | Review **CRUD** in the context of a Rails application, especially **Updating** and **Deleting** a resource. |
 | Examine **form helpers** and **partials** (if time permits) in a  Rails Application. |
 | Apply styling and **Bootstrap** to our site to create a custom layout. |

+If you get stuck or want to see everything together, solutions are in a solutions branch on this repository: https://github.com/sf-wdi-22-23/bog_app/tree/solution.

 ## Background